teuteuguy/afmw-docs/_labs/00-setup-the-code.md

 If this is the first time you create a thing in AWS IoT, you may not already have IoT policies defined.
 You can click **Register Thing** and we'll attach a policy later.

-**Note:** Make sure you activate your certificate, or else your certificate will be created, but your device will not be able to use it to connect.
+**Note 2:** Make sure you activate your certificate, or else your certificate will be created, but your device will not be able to use it to connect.
+{: .notice--warning}

+**Note 3:** Make sure to download the certificate and private key!
 {: .notice--warning}

 ![IoT Core 6]({{ "/assets/images/labs/lab-0/iotcore-6.png" | relative_url }})